 Corner Wooden Planter

 Build this corner wooden raised garden bed with three separate sections.
+Its a great location at the edge of a low deck by your back door, for growing herbs.
 Perfect for a sad corner in your backyard!

 Elevated Raised Garden Beds